 Future Sound Live is an aspirational and inspirational music learning programme that pairs young people with professional musicians along with a jazz promoter.
-We inspire them to develop their musical and composition skills through school workshops, a live performance and a recording session in a professional studio.
+We inspire them to develop their musical and composition skills through school workshops, and experiences including live performance and recording sessions in a professional studio.

 what IS IT?

 Future Sound Live workshops focus on skills that students simply aren’t offered as part of their in-school music curriculum.

 They include the following: